 Using Device Manager

-This is the quick and easy method (though not as robust as the tool I’ll talk about later).
+This is the quick-and-easy method (though not as robust as the tool mentioned later).
 If it does work, then it’ll save you the hassle of third-party software.

 When you start hearing the USB noises, quickly click the Start button, type